wickandbergamot/wickandbergamot/docs/src/developing/intro/rent.md

 ---
 title: What is rent?
-description: "Rent: the small fee Safecoin accounts incur to store data on the blockchain.
+description: "Rent: the small fee Wickandbergamot accounts incur to store data on the blockchain.
 Accounts with >2 years of rent are rent exempt and do not pay the periodic fee."
 ---

-The fee every Safecoin Account to store data on the blockchain is called "_rent_".
+The fee every Wickandbergamot Account to store data on the blockchain is called "_rent_".
 This _time and space_ based fee is required to keep an account, and its therefore its data, alive on the blockchain since [clusters](../../cluster/overview.md) must actively maintain this data.

-All Safecoin Accounts (and therefore Programs) are required to maintain a high enough LAMPORT balance to become [rent exempt](#rent-exempt) and remain on the Safecoin blockchain.
+All Wickandbergamot Accounts (and therefore Programs) are required to maintain a high enough LAMPORT balance to become [rent exempt](#rent-exempt) and remain on the Wickandbergamot blockchain.

 When an Account no longer has enough LAMPORTS to pay its rent, it will be removed from the network in a process known as [Garbage Collection](#garbage-collection).

 > **Note:** Rent is different from [transactions fees](../../transaction_fees.md).
-Rent is paid (or held in an Account) to keep data stored on the Safecoin blockchain.
+Rent is paid (or held in an Account) to keep data stored on the Wickandbergamot blockchain.
 Where as transaction fees are paid to process [instructions](../developing/../programming-model/transactions.md#instructions) on the network.

 ### Rent rate

-The Safecoin rent rate is set on a network wide basis, primarily based on the set LAMPORTS _per_ byte _per_ year.
+The Wickandbergamot rent rate is set on a network wide basis, primarily based on the set LAMPORTS _per_ byte _per_ year.

 Currently, the rent rate is a static amount and stored in the the [Rent sysvar](../runtime-facilities/sysvars.md#rent).